 Imperial Electric/XX Century Furnace; City used \$200,000 U.S. EPA remediation grant to facilitate demolition and cleanup of the site.
 Environmental testing was completed in 2008, indicating additional site cleanup was necessary.
-A Clean Ohio Revitalization Fund clean up application has been prepared and submitted to the Ohio Department of Development.
+A Clean Ohio Revitalization Fund clean up application has been prepared and submitted to the

+Ohio Department of Development.
 The grant application project area also includes the adjacent XXth Century property.

-Akron Airdock and Haley's Ditch; see Lockheed Martin Corp.
+Akron Airdock and Haley's Ditch were remediated.